Robert Atherton (civil servant): Family background

-His youngest son was George Redesdale Atherton (1836-1838).

-His youngest daughter, Marianne Mitford Atherton Massie (1836-1879) married Robert Massie C.C.S.
-Marianne died at the age of 43 in 1879, and was placed to rest alongside him.
+His youngest children were the twins George Redesdale Atherton (1836–1838) and Marianne Mitford Atherton (1836–1879).
+Marianne later married Robert Massie C.C.S., and upon her death at the age of 43 in 1879, she was laid to rest alongside her husband.

 The Ceylon Almanac of 1855 records Atherton and his son Robert within the list of European residents of Trincomalee.

 Atherton died on 23 June 1855 and was put to rest in the burial ground on the Esplanade in Trincomalee, now referred to as St. Stephen's Church Cemetery.
 His marble headstone has been restored and is in close proximity to that of Rear Admiral Charles John Austen (1779–1852), the brother of the novelist Jane Austen; Charles died at sea of cholera prior to Atherton.
 The circumstances of Atherton’s death in service of the crown are unknown.
 His tombstone reads: